johnwelby1965/cisco_dc_community_of_interest/demos/workshop/README.md

 $ ansible-doc -M ./library -t module csv_to_facts
 ```
 ### Examine the playbook
 Examine the playbook `sample_csv.yml`.
-This playbook includes a task to invoke the `csv_to_facts` module.
+This playbook includes a task to invoke the `csv_to_facts` module we downloaded.
 This module will read the specified input CSV file and return Ansible facts to the playbook.
+These facts will be the Source of Truth for configuring the APIC.

 ```yaml
     - name: Get facts from CSV file